 One of the earliest consensuses among economists advising the transition in EEFSU was the need for quick privatization.
-The arguments are as follows: Private ownership is the foundation for a well-function market system, real market competition requires a real private sector (Sachs and Lipton 1990), most problems encountering SOEs in a transitional economy can be ameliorated by rapid privatization (Sachs 1992), and privatization must take place before SOEs have been restructured (Blanchard et al. 1991).38 Despite the ambiguity of property right arrangements of SOEs and TVEs, the productivity of the SOEs in China and rate).
+The arguments are as follows: Private ownership is the foundation for a well-function market system, real market competition requires a real private sector (Sachs and Lipton 1990), most problems encountering SOEs in a transitional economy can be ameliorated by rapid privatization (Sachs 1992), and privatization must take place before SOEs have been restructured (Blanchard et al. 1991).
+Despite the ambiguity of property right arrangements of SOEs and TVEs, the productivity of the SOEs in China and Vietnam improved significantly during the transition process and the TVEs in China became the most dynamic sector.
+The evidence suggests that the soft budget constraints of SOEs in

+41 The total credit of the State banks was 2,161.6 billion yuan (US\$ 248.5 billion at the swap market exchange rate).
 The difference between the official interest rate and the market rate was about 10 percent.
 The rents from bank loans alone were as high as 216 billion yuan.

-38 Certainly there were some economists, arguing for an evolutional, gradual approach to privatization.
+42 Certainly there were some economists, arguing for an evolutional, gradual approach to privatization.
 Kornai (1990) is an example.
 He argues that private property rights cannot be made to work by fiat in the transitional economies where entire generations were made to forget the civic principles and values associated with private ownership and private rights and that a mere imitation of the most refined legal and business forms of the leading capitalist countries.
-However, Kornai also believes that private ownership is the foundation for a wellfunctioning market system and privatization is the only way to eliminate the symptom of SOE's soft-budget constraints

-37 The total credit of the State banks was 2,161.6 billion yuan (US\$ 248.5 billion at the swap market exchange

-Vietnam improved significantly during the transition process and the TVEs in China became the most dynamic sector.
-The evidence suggests that the soft budget constraints of SOEs in the Soviet-type economy is more likely arising from the policy burdens that the government imposed on the SOE, 39 rather than from the paternalistic nature of the state ownership in a socialist economy, as argued by Kornai (1992).
+However, Kornai also believes that private ownership is the foundation for a well-functioning market system and privatization is the only way to eliminate the symptom of SOE's soft-budget constraints the Soviet-type economy is more likely arising from the policy burdens that the government imposed on the SOE, 43 rather than from the paternalistic nature of the state ownership in a socialist economy, as argued by Kornai (1992).
 The experience also suggests that performance of different business entities depends mostly not on formal ownership arrangement, as the earlier privatization consensus believes, but rather on the incentive structure and the degree of market competition.
-40
+44